mbhall88/container_recipes/variant_calling/README.md

 singularity exec mykrobe.simg mykrobe --help
 ```

-Note: This container also includes the pre-built probesets.
+Note: This container also includes the pre-built probesets plus the version of `mccortex31` that is required by Mykrobe.